Minden Fenwick: In New Zealand

-In 1892 he entered for play at the New Zealand Championships where he reached the final for the third time, and won his second title against Richard Dacre Harman.
-In 1893 he retained his New Zealand national title for the third and last time.
-In 1904 he played his final singles event at the Ashburton tournament at Ashburton, New Zealand where he exited early in the first round.
+In 1892 he entered for play at the New Zealand Championships where he reached the final for the third time, this time winning his second title against Richard Harman.
+In 1893 he retained his New Zealand national title for the third and final time.
+In 1904 he played his last singles event at the Ashburton tournament at Ashburton, New Zealand where he exited early in the first round.
 He retired from playing tennis thereafter.

+Fenwick was elected president of the New Zealand Lawn Tennis Association in September 1929.